wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 #### Step 2.3.4: Create a user in Asgardeo

-To sign in to the `readingListApp` application and create private reading lists, the end users require user IDs.
-The end users can self-register these user IDs in Asgardeo or request an Asgardeo user with administration privileges to add them.
+To sign in to the `readingListApp` application, end-users should be onboarded to your organization.
+Let's onboard a user to your organization using the Asgardeo Console.
 For more information, see [Asgardeo Documentation - Manage users](https://wso2.com/asgardeo/docs/guides/users/manage-customers/#onboard-a-user).

 For this use case, you will play the role of an Asgardeo user with administration privileges who registers the user IDs.